-In her documentary, now available on Netflix, Lady Gaga discusses what it’s like living with fibromyalgia.
-Fibromyalgia is a chronic and painful illness, and Lady Gaga has set out to raise awareness and connect people who have it, as stated in her recent Tweet.
+In Five Foot Two, her new documentary on Netflix, Lady Gaga discusses what it’s like living with fibromyalgia.
+Fibromyalgia is a chronic and painful illness, and Lady Gaga has set out to raise awareness and connect people who have it, as stated in her recent tweet.

 Her announcement has led many people to ask: What is fibromyalgia?
 Fibromyalgia is often misunderstood, and can be hard to diagnose.
 While there currently is no cure, symptoms can be reduced through a combination of medication, exercise, stress management and healthy lifestyle habits.